avtran2/CodeTimers/README.md

 # CodeTimers
-Use a timer to manipulate a sketch in Processing
+### Use a timer to manipulate a sketch in Processing
+### Read through a txt file while having some animations